Shopify vs WooCommerce: SEO Performance Breakdown

 Quick Answer: Which platform ranks better for SEO in 2026?

 Both platforms rank equally well when configured properly.
-Shopify handles 80% of technical SEO automatically (speed, SSL, sitemaps, canonicals) with an average TTFB of 0.51 seconds and 99.98% uptime.
+Shopify handles 80% of technical SEO automatically (speed, SSL, sitemaps, canonicals) with an average TTFB of 0.51 seconds (per Shopify's infrastructure documentation) and 99.98% uptime (per Shopify's status page and SLA).
 WooCommerce has a higher ceiling for content marketing, custom schema, and URL control — but requires ongoing maintenance.
 Choose Shopify unless you have a developer on staff.

 That is not a universal answer.
 It is a practical one.
 Here is why.